Article written by

 Potential Risks and Interactions

 Rick Simpson Oil carries the same risks as any THC product, but perhaps even more so as RSO is generally higher in the intoxicating cannabinoid.
 The risks and side effects of THC include:

 - Mood swings

 - Coordination problems

 Avoid driving or operating machinery when using RSO and other THC products.
 Seek medical attention if you experience moderate or severe side effects from using Rick Simpson Oil.

-Furthermore, there are many potential drug interactions to be aware of before using RSO with any other medication.
+Furthermore, many potential drug interactions exist when using RSO with other medications.
 Antidepressants, opioids, and sedatives are just a few drugs that can negatively interact with Rick Simpson Oil.